2020 Hyundai Veloster

 Ratings & Reliability

 The redesigned Veloster hatchback retains the original car's unusual three-door configuration, with a right-side rear door that allows access to the backseat.
 The base 2.0-liter engine isn't very exciting; the 1.6-liter turbo version fits this sporty coupe better.
 We got 29 mpg overall in our tested R-Spec trim with the slick manual transmission.
 Handling is nimble, with sporty versions exhibiting tenacious grip in sharp turns.
 The ride is very stiff and the cabin is loud, however.
-The top high-performance version, the N trim, is more powerful and has upgraded suspension and brakes.
-The controls are easy to use, including the color touch-screen infotainment display with standard Android Auto and Apple CarPlay compatibility.
+The top high-performance version, the N trim, is more powerful and has upgraded suspension, steering, and brakes.
+The controls are easy to use, including the color touch-screen infotainment display.
 Forward collision warning and automatic emergency braking are standard, except for the N trim line.